PexMor/demo-cfssl/README.md

 # demo-cfssl

-This is former demo which is now ca-n-certs
+This is former demo, it is now developed in [ca-n-certs](https://github.com/PexMor/ca-n-certs).